-As used in this policy, discrimination, sexual harassment, harassment, intimidation, and bullying are described as the intentional conduct, including verbal, physical, written communication or cyber-bullying, including cyber sexual bullying, based on the actual or perceived characteristics of mental or physical disability (including HIV and AIDS), sex (including pregnancy, childbirth, breastfeeding, and medical conditions related to such), taking a leave of absence pursuant to the Family Medical Leave Act ("FMLA"), Pregnancy Disability Leave ("PDL") law, Americans with Disabilities Act ("ADA"), California Family Rights Act ("CFRA"), the Fair Employment and Housing Act ("FEHA"), or laws related to domestic violence, sexual assault, and stalking, sexual orientation, gender (including gender identity, gender expression and transgender identity, whether or not the employee is transitioning or has transitioned), national origin or ancestry (including native language spoken and possession of a driver's license issued to persons unable to prove their presence in the U.S. is authorized by federal law), race or ethnicity (including traits historically associated with race, including, but not limited to, hair texture and hairstyle, including but not limited to braids, locks, and twist), color, religious creed (including religious dress and grooming practices), , medical condition (including cancer and genetic characteristics), genetic information, marital/registered domestic partner status, military or veteran status, age (forty (40) and over), any other consideration made unlawful by federal, state, or local laws, or association with a person or group with one or more of these actual or perceived characteristics or based on any other characteristic protected under applicable state or federal law or local ordinance.
+As used in this policy, discrimination, sexual harassment, harassment, intimidation, and bullying are described as the intentional conduct, including verbal, physical, written communication or cyber-bullying, including cyber sexual bullying, based on the actual or perceived characteristics of mental or physical disability, sex (including pregnancy and related conditions, and parental status), sexual orientation, gender, gender identity, gender expression, immigration status, nationality (including national origin, country of origin, and citizenship), race or ethnicity (including ancestry, color, ethnic group identification, ethnic background, and traits historically associated with race, including, but not limited to, hair texture and protective hairstyles, such as braids, locks, and twist), religion (including agnosticism and atheism), religious affiliation, medical condition, genetic information, marital status, age or association with a person or group with one or more of these actual or perceived characteristics or based on any other characteristic protected under applicable state or federal law or local ordinance.
 Hereafter, such actions are referred to as "misconduct prohibited by this Policy."

 To the extent possible, TCS will make reasonable efforts to prevent students from being discriminated against, harassed, intimidated, and/or bullied, and will take action to investigate, respond, address and report on such behaviors in a timely manner.
-TCS staff that witness acts of misconduct prohibited by this Policy will take immediate steps to intervene when safe to do so.
+TCS staff who witness acts of misconduct prohibited by this Policy will take immediate steps to intervene when safe to do so.